Murci20965/medical_image_classifier/README.md

 ### 3. Running the Application (Local)

 To run the application locally, you will need two separate terminals.
+Make sure the virtual environmwnt is activated.

 1. **Terminal 1: Start the API Server**